klogges5/StackOverflowLanguages/README.md

 ## Installation <a name="installation"></a>

 You have to install WordCloud from [here](https://github.com/amueller/word_cloud).
 The rest of the code should run with the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+The necessary datafiles can be downloaded from [here](https://insights.stackoverflow.com/survey) and should be in folder 2019 respectively 2018.

 ## Project Motivation<a name="motivation"></a>